SCiarella/FantaLega_Serie_AI/README.md

 * **Evaluation** of all the players
 * **Auction** strategy

-All the data and results are based on *Lega Serie A*, but you are allowed to modify the framework to accommodate any international league.
+All the data and results are based on *Lega Serie A*, but you are invited to modify the framework in order to accommodate your favorite international league.
 Let's discuss step by step Fanta-AI using as example the Serie A stagione 22/23, and good luck with your next season!

 ### Evaluation of the players

-If you are passionate for fantacalcio like me, you probably know that the winner of the league is mainly determined by luck and chance, but in order to be a candidate for this lottery you have to build a solid team.
+If you are passionate for fantacalcio like me, you probably know that the winner of the fantasy league is mainly determined by luck, but in order to be a candidate for this lottery you have to build a solid team.
 To build an optimal team it is necessary to pick good players.
 The first step is then to estimate the potential of each player.